TaranVH/2nd-keyboard/Corsair/readme.md

 # Creating a secondary, macro keyboard with Corsair iCue

-If you need context, watch my Hasu USB converer video: [link not yet available]
+If you need context, watch my Hasu USB converer video: https://youtu.be/GZEoss4XIgc And here is the assocated tutorial that goes with this readme: https://www.youtube.com/watch?v=cQ2atofn3lE

 [Before you begin, please check the description of the video in case there are any corrections or updates.]